Botanical Society of America Awards 2014

 In 2007 he was the BSA Education Booth Competition winner for Image Quiz: A new approach to teaching plant identification through visual learningand his work was showcased in the Education Booth at the Botany & Plant Biology 2007 Joint Congress in Chicago.
 In 2013 he was the inaugural recipient of the American Society of Plant Taxonomists (ASPT) Innovations in Plant Systematics Education Prize and this year he was recognized with the University of North Carolina System Board of Governors award for Excellence in Teaching.

-Henry Alan Gleason Award
+- Henry Alan Gleason Award

-The New York Botanical Garden after a hiatus, due to many years of administrative neglect, is reinstating the annual Henry Alan Gleason Award for the best book the preceding year in Plant Taxonomy and Ecology.
+- The New York Botanical Garden after a hiatus, due to many years of administrative neglect, is reinstating the annual Henry Alan Gleason Award for the best book the preceding year in Plant Taxonomy and Ecology.
 This year the award goes to:

-Jean Faubert, of the Société québécoise de bryologie for the three volume work, Flore des Bryophytes du Québec-Labrador, the final volume of which was published this year.
+- Jean Faubert, of the Société québécoise de bryologie for the three volume work, Flore des Bryophytes du Québec-Labrador, the final volume of which was published this year.

 - Donald R. Kaplan Memorial Lecture

 - This year’s lecture was given by Dr. Sarah Hake, USDA Gene Expression Laboratory, Albany, CA

 “A new angle on the maize leaf"

-Margaret Menzel Award (Genetics Section)
+- Margaret Menzel Award (Genetics Section)

-The Margaret Menzel Award is presented by the Genetics Section for the outstanding paper presented in the contributed papers sessions of the annual meetings.
+- The Margaret Menzel Award is presented by the Genetics Section for the outstanding paper presented in the contributed papers sessions of the annual meetings.